FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

 7. Enter 1 to accept the license agreement.
 Enter 2 to reject it and cancel the installation.

-8. On the prompt for the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> installer directory:
+8. On the prompt for the {{< SecureTransport/companyname >}} installer directory:

     -   To accept the default installation directory, press Enter.
 The default installation directory for Axway Installer is `/<userHome>/Axway` , where `<userHome>` represents the home directory of the user running the installation.
     -   To change the installation location, enter 1 and then enter the absolute path to your desired installation directory.

     In this directory, the Axway installer files are deployed.
-It is used as the parent directory for the default <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation location which you specify at a later step (10).
+It is used as the parent directory for the default {{< SecureTransport/componentshortname >}} installation location which you specify at a later step (10).

     > **Note:**
     >
     > SecureTransport should not share the same installer directory with another Axway products.

 9. Choose the installation type.
-Press Enter to accept the default, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+Press Enter to accept the default, {{< SecureTransport/componentshortname >}} Server.